americanas-go/log/contrib/sirupsen/logrus.v1/README.md

 logger := logrus.NewLogger(logrus.WithConsoleLevel("INFO"))
 ```

-#### Hook
+#### WithHook
-WithHook sets a hook to be fired when logging on the logging levels.
+sets a hook to be fired when logging on the logging levels.
 ```go
 import (
 	"log/syslog"